 Testing Photodynamic Therapy (PDT) using nanoparticles on cells embedded in a 3-dimensional scaffold.

-High-performance sodium-ion batteries with hard carbon anode: transition from half-cell to full-cell perspective
+High-performance sodium-ion batteries with a hard carbon anode: transition from the half-cell to full-cell perspective

 Surface coatings for solid-state nanopores

 Nanopores enable the characterization of single biomolecules; to interrogate these molecules without artifacts from wall interactions, nanopore coatings are required.

 Two-dimensional layered materials: from mechanical and coupling properties towards applications in electronics

 With the increasing interest in nanodevices based on two-dimensional layered materials (2DLMs) after the birth of graphene, the mechanical and coupling properties of these materials, which play an important role in determining the performance and life of nanodevices, have drawn increasingly more attention.